Conditional Average Treatment Effect estimation with cross-fitting.

 data.frame

-Number of folds
+number of folds

-Number of replications of cross-fitting procedure
+number of replications of cross-fitting procedure

-supress all messages and progressbars
+suppress all messages and progressbars

-If TRUE the response_model will be stratified by treatment
+if TRUE the response.model will be stratified by treatment

-mc.cores Optional number of cores. parallel::mcmapply used instead of future
+(optional) number of cores. parallel::mcmapply used instead of future

 additional arguments to future.apply::future_mapply